anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The public keys are to be encoded according to {{!RFC7250, Section 3}} for RSA and EcDSA keys, noting that {{!RFC8032}} extends this to include an OID for EdDSA.
 The old (1024-bit) DSA algorithm is not supported.

-In order to partially alleviate how many variations a Registrar implementation need deal with, some RECOMMENDATIONS are as follows:
+In order to partially alleviate how many variations a Registrar implementation need deal with, these are recommendations for implementers of Registrar:

 When EcDSA is supported, curves secp256r1 and secp384r1 SHOULD be supported.
 When EdDSA is supported, curves Ed25519 and Ed448 SHOULD be supported.